Variational Gaussian Approximation in Replica Analysis of Parametric Models: Setup

 where

 and the parameter $\theta \in \Theta$ is represented as an $N$-dimensional vector $\theta = (\theta_1,\ldots,\theta_N)$.

 The function $l(\theta;z_i)$ represents a loss associated with each data point, such as a negative log-likelihood, and the term $\tfrac{\lambda}{2}\|\theta\|_2^2$ corresponds to the weight decay.
 The sum $\gL$ corresponds to a Hamiltonian in statistical mechanics.
 More generally, regularization can be incorporated into the measure over $\theta$, which would be more suitable when the regularization is more complicated, or the parameter is discrete.
 The parameter $\beta > 0$ is an inverse temperature.
-The case $\beta = 1$ corresponds to Bayesian inference with the posterior distribution, while in the limit $\beta \to \infty$ the distribution concentrates on the minimizers of $\gL(\theta;\Dn)$, which corresponds to empirical risk minimization.
+The case $\beta=1$ corresponds to the generalized Bayesian inference based on the score $l(\theta;z_i)$, which reduces to ordinary Bayesian inference when $l$ is the negative log-likelihood.
+On the other hand, in the limit $\beta \to \infty$ the distribution concentrates on the minimizers of $\gL(\theta;\Dn)$, which corresponds to empirical risk minimization.

 From this distribution we can consider a random variable $\hat{\theta}(\Dn)$ sampled as

 The aim of statistical mechanics analysis is to study how $\hat{\theta}(\Dn)$ fluctuates according to thermal noise and quenched randomness, and how the statistical averages with respect to this distribution behave.
 In this way one can predict the behavior of quantities of interest in inference and learning, such as the prediction error.